Data-driven method to estimate contamination from light ion beam transmutation at colliders

 Figure~\ref{fig:NtrkInput} shows the input \Ntrk distributions used for three time slices, t=0 hours (left), t = 0.5 hours (middle) and t = 14 hours (right).
-These distributions are scaled to match the respective event rates \( dN/dt \) from Figure~\ref{fig:Lumi}.
-The \Ntrk distribution for OO is shown in open red markers and HeO is shown in open green markers.
-The sum of these distributions (which is what would actually be measured by an experiment) is shown by the blue line.
-The time-dependence of both of these distributions is evident after comparing the three panels: the OO collisions decay over time and the HeO collisions grow with time.
-This leads to a subtle change in shape of the blue line with time.
-Importantly, the input HeO distribution contributes significantly only in the low-\Ntrk region, approximately below \Ntrk= 900.
-Because of this, \Ntrkcut is chosen to be 900 for this implementation of our proposed method.
+These distributions are scaled to match the respective event rates $\mathrm{d}N/\mathrm{d}t$ from Fig.~\ref{fig:Lumi}.
+The \Ntrk distribution for OO is shown in red markers and HeO is shown in green markers.
+The sum of these distributions (which is what would actually be measured by an experiment) is shown by the black line.
+The time dependence of both of these distributions is evident after comparing the three panels: the OO collisions decay over time and the HeO collisions grow with time.
+This leads to a subtle change in shape of the black line with time.
+Importantly, the input HeO distribution contributes significantly only in the low-\Ntrk region, approximately below $\Ntrk = 900$.
+Because of this, \Ntrkcut is chosen to be $900$ for this implementation of our proposed method.

 Figure~\ref{fig:NtrkOutput} shows the results after applying our contamination extraction method.
-The blue lines are the same as in Fig.~\ref{fig:NtrkInput}.
+The black lines are the same as in Fig.~\ref{fig:NtrkInput}.
 From these total distributions, the OO and HeO contributions are extracted.
 The left panel shows the measurement in the reference control region, where the total is defined to be entirely resulting from OO collisions.
-The middle and right panels show how scaling the OO distribution using the high purity control region (illustrated by the red points), the difference between the total and the OO estimation gives a distribution for the HeO contribution (green points).
-The shapes of the output HeO \Ntrk distributions qualitatively match the shapes of the input distributions shown in~\ref{fig:NtrkInput}.
-Note that small fluctuations in the range of $\Ntrk\geq\Ntrkcut$ are the result of statistical fluctuations when sampling the high \Ntrk tail of the total distribution.
+The middle and right panels show that, when scaling the OO distribution using the high purity control region (illustrated by the red markers), the difference between the total and the OO estimation gives a distribution for the HeO contribution (green markers).
+The shapes of the output HeO \Ntrk distributions qualitatively match the shapes of the input distributions shown in Fig.~\ref{fig:NtrkInput}.
+Note that small fluctuations in the range of $\Ntrk\sim\Ntrkcut$ are the result of statistical fluctuations when sampling the high \Ntrk tails of the distributions.